Greek Antiquity | Roman Antiquity | Byzantium | Middle Ages

 From Domes to Onions

-Architecture in Western Europe however proceeded to develop to a completely different direction, although it was not completely uninfluenced by Byzantine architecture.
+Architecture in Western Europe proceeded to develop to a completely different direction– but it was not completely uninfluenced by the innovations of Byzantine architecture.

 Photograph courtesy of the Library of Congress.